stat545ubc-2021/mda-Kyle-Amaral/README.md

 - To practice using R to answer research questions
 - To produce an R markdown file that can be reproduced and that is clear

+#### Milestone 3
+This is a Mini-Data Analysis for STAT 545A, the final Milestone of 3, called Miletstone 3.
+The purpose of this project is:
+- To practice manipulating special data types, such as factors
+- To fit model objects to the data and extracting their results
+- To read and write data as separate files

 ### What files are in the Project Folder/Repository
-Within "mda-Kyle-Amaral" you will find **9** files: README.md, .gitignore, mda-Kyle-Amaral.Rproj, mda-Milestone-1.Rmd, mda-Milestone-1.md, mda-Milestone-1_files/figure-gfm, mda-Milestone-2.Rmd, mda-Milestone-2.md, and mda-Milestone-2_files/figure-gfm
+Within "mda-Kyle-Amaral" you will find **14** files: README.md, .gitignore, mda-Kyle-Amaral.Rproj, mda-Milestone-1.Rmd, mda-Milestone-1.md, mda-Milestone-1_files/figure-gfm, mda-Milestone-2.Rmd, mda-Milestone-2.md, and mda-Milestone-2_files/figure-gfm, mda-Milestone-3.Rmd, mda-Milestone-3.md, and mda-Milestone-3_files/figure-gfm, factored_mean_data.csv, and trendline.RDS

 #### Repository
 - README.md contains a thorough description on the content that can be found in this repository.
 The README.md file can also be used to produce a PDF or html